fei0316/ubc-canvas-kaltura-downloader/README.md

 Special thanks to RemixIcon for the video download icon.

+## Known Issue
+Depending on the video and your connection, it might download different resolution versions of the same video.
+Simply cancel or delete the lower resolution (smaller) one

 ## Disclaimer
 This extension simply extracts the link the user's browser accesses for the embedded video and starts download operation automatically, no "hacking" or "circumvention" has been done.